isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 * For both parties, a settlement is preferable to being mired in costly and lengthy legal proceedings.

 * If you cannot reach an agreement yet and require protection from legal proceedings, you may serve a Notification for Relief on your landlord, who is then prohibited from taking any of the actions in FAQ(3).
-This will give you temporary protection up to 19 November 2020.
+This will give you temporary protection up to <a href="#19Novnote">19 November 2020</a>.

 * For the avoidance of doubt, the rent (less the [rental waiver granted under the rental relief framework for SMEs](https://www.mlaw.gov.sg/covid19-relief/rental-relief-framework-for-smes) in Part 2A of the Act) continues to accrue in the interim.
 You are therefore encouraged to use the temporary relief period to work out a solution.